-n panel is the number of internal anchors in a panel Nioint is the number of joint anchors in a panel
+n{ioint} is the number of joint anchors in a panel

-$A{board}$ is the area of the board (m).
+A{board} is the area of the board (m2).

-7.12 The systems are mechanically fixed to the substrate wall with a minimum of 6 fixings per slab or approximately 8.3 fixings per square metre, as per the fixing pattern shown in Figure 2, and in conjunction with a minimum 50% coverage of supplementary adhesive (see section 16).
+7.13 The systems are mechanically fixed to the substrate wall with a minimum of 6 fixings per slab or approximately 8.3 fixings per square metre, as per the fixing pattern shown in Figure 4, and in conjunction with a minimum 50% coverage of supplementary adhesive (see section 16).
 Additional fixings may be required, depending on the results of the calculations detailed above for the specific site.